Stripping Down With Your Dog

 - Reproduction.
 Want to have babies someday?
 Not only is getting naked a precursor to reproduce but Cell Phone Use is also Linked to Male Infertility.

 - Save money!
-You won’t have to worry about destroying your phone if you get caught in a rain shower or losing it while jogging or playing with your dog.
-(I know I have done both!)
+You won’t have to worry about destroying your phone if you get caught in a rain shower, dropping it while taking a selfie, or losing it while jogging or playing with your dog.

-Your dog has no one else but you, wants to make you happy and desires to learn and form a bond with you.
+Your dog has no one else but you and wants to have a loving bond and relationship just like all gregarious social animals.
 Your dog asks for little in return, it is our responsibility as pet parents of our best friend to give them the undivided attention they deserve on walks.

-Just as with my best friends, clients and relationships, I don’t want my time with my dogs to be shallow.
-Conversely, I want to strengthen and deepen our relationship, understanding and provide 100% undivided attention to them.
+Just as with my best friends, clients, and relationships, I don’t want my time with my dogs to be shallow.
+Conversely, I want to strengthen and deepen our relationship and understanding by providing 100% undivided attention.
 Anything less and my joy and fulfillment will suffer (along with my relationships).

 CONS OF BEING NAKED:

 - ICE.
 Great to have in case of an emergency.
-But to offer a counter to this “con” in all my years out with dogs there is not one “emergency” that I can think of that saved my life or others.
+But to offer a counter to this “con” in all my years working and living with dogs there is not one “emergency” where having a cell phone on a walk or while training with my dog would have saved my life or others.

 - Miss a picture or video.